pmcelhaney/counterfact/README.md

 ## What People Are Saying about Counteract

-**Albert Einstein:** "The measure of intelligence is the ability to change.
-Counterfact represents this change in the realm of software development, enabling front-end engineers to adapt and innovate without the constraints of back-end complexities."

 **Steve Jobs**: "Counterfact is more than just a mock server; it's a paradigm shift in how we develop, test, and deploy web applications."

-**Marie Curie:** "One never notices what has been done; one can only see what remains to be done.
-Counterfact addresses a critical need in the development process, bridging the gap between concept and creation with remarkable efficiency."
+**Amelia Earhart:** "The most effective way to do it, is to do it.
+Counterfact embodies this spirit, propelling front-end development forward with action and ease."

+**Marie Curie**: "I was taught that the way of progress was neither swift nor easy.
+Yet, Counterfact seems to defy that norm in software engineering."

-**Donald Trump**: "It's going to be so fast you don't even see it.
-You're going to say Donald, where did this back-end come from?
+**Donald Trump**: "You're gonna be so productive you won't even know it.
+You're going to look at me and you're gonna say I don't understand, where did this back-end come from?
 There was nothing, and then all of the sudden there's everything.
 And I'm gonna say I told you it's fast.
 I said it's fast and nobody believed me but it really is that fast.
 Very fast.
+Very productive.
 Faster than you've ever seen.
 Nobody's seen this fast before.
 I have, but nobody else has.
 Also Counterfact is fun.
 Very fun.
 Bigly fun.
-You're gonna have a lot of fun when you try it yourself.
+You're gonna have a lot of fun when you try out Counterfact yourself.
 Believe me."

 ---